 There are a lot of “how to write a query letter” articles out there about what not to do.
 A lot.
 And I’m going to write some here in short order.
 But this is a different article.
-An article on how to do a query right, just so you can see my philosophy on queries.
+An article on how to approach a literary agent query letter, just so you can see my philosophy on queries.

 Make me care.